oogles/djem/docs/topics/models.rst

 Mixing Mixins
 =============

 A model can include any combination of the above mixins.
-However, since they all use custom managers to provide additional functionality unique to them, a model using multiple mixins will need to provide its own manager that incorporates the functionality of each.
-For most mixins, this is only necessary for ``objects``, but for :ref:`archivablemixin`, the ``live`` and ``archived`` managers will also need to be customised.
+However, since they all use custom managers/querysets to provide additional functionality unique to them, a model using multiple mixins will need to provide its own manager/queryset that incorporates the functionality of each.
+The custom querysets have been designed to make this as simple as possible, without any additional customisation necessary.

+For a ready-made combination of all three mixins (:ref:`commoninfomixin`, :ref:`archivablemixin` and :ref:`versioningmixin`), see :ref:`staticabstract`.

-The following is an example of a model using the :ref:`commoninfomixin` and :ref:`archivablemixin`.
+The following is an example of a model using the :ref:`commoninfomixin` and :ref:`archivablemixin`:

 .. code-block:: python

     from django.db import models
-    from djem.models import CommonInfoMixin, ArchivableMixin
+    from djem.models import ArchivableMixin, CommonInfoMixin
-    from djem.managers import (
+    from djem.managers import ArchivableQuerySet, CommonInfoQuerySet
-        ArchivableManager, ArchivableQuerySet, CommonInfoManager, CommonInfoQuerySet
-    )

     class ExampleQuerySet(CommonInfoQuerySet, ArchivableQuerySet):

-        # Need to override the "archive" and "unarchive" methods inherited from
-        # ArchivableQuerySet as they call "update", which requires a User
-        # argument thanks to CommonInfoQuerySet.

-        def archive(self, user):

-            self.update(user, is_archived=True)

-        def unarchive(self, user):

-            self.update(user, is_archived=False)

-    class ExampleManager(CommonInfoManager, ArchivableManager):

-        def get_queryset(self):

-            return ExampleQuerySet(self.model, using=self._db)
+        pass

+    ExampleManager = models.Manager.from_queryset(ExampleQuerySet)

     class ExampleModel(CommonInfoMixin, ArchivableMixin, models.Model):

         name = models.CharField(max_length=64)

         objects = ExampleManager()
-        live = ExampleManager(archived=False)
-        archived = ExampleManager(archived=True)

-For a ready-made combination of all three mixins (:ref:`commoninfomixin`, :ref:`archivablemixin` and :ref:`versioningmixin`), see :ref:`staticabstract`.

 .. _staticabstract: